 On the minus side, were you to take away the space battle and special effects scenes, Star Wreck: In the Pirkinning would only seem like an ordinary fan film with some cute fannish jokes.
 The special effects are allowed to dominate the film – not too surprising as the effects are easily the film’s one standout virtue – and there are probably a few too many space battle sequences.
 One would maybe have liked to have seen a little more emphasis on plot – like what the characters are doing in the past or why they sold their ship to the Russians.
 (Apparently all of this is explained by reference to the earlier Star Wreck shorts, however in that the three million plus people downloading In the Pirkinning would not have seem these, it feels like one has started watching a tv serial with the second episode).
 The characters, especially the role of the Captain Kirk equivalent played by Samuli Torssonen, tend towards a certain manic eye-rolling buffoonery.

-Timo Vuorensola next went onto direct a far more professionally backed production with Iron Sky (2012) about an invasion of Nazi flying saucers from the Moon and its sequel Iron Sky: The Coming Race (2018).
+Timo Vuorensola next went onto direct a far more professionally backed production with Iron Sky (2012) about an invasion of Nazi flying saucers from the Moon and its sequel Iron Sky: The Coming Race (2019).
+He then ventured to Hollywood fare with Jeepers Creepers: Reborn (2022).

 (Nominee for Best Special Effects at this site’s Best of 2005 Awards).